Jim Brown dazzled on the football field. Here are best moments of career.

 Follow Chris Bumbaca on Twitter @BOOMbaca.

-This article originally appeared on USA TODAY: Jim Brown's football moments are hard to top.
-Here they are.
+This article originally appeared on USA TODAY: Jim Brown had a career full of highlights for the Browns